 Much of that comes from strategizing as the squirrels.
 Mobile play is initially something of a train wreck; everyone just sort of dashes towards the shiny golden prize in what looks like a woefully inaccurate recreation of D-Day.
 But as players start to grasp the game — which takes no more than a few rounds — plans start to develop.

+When in VR, Acron is an entirely stationary experience.
+You can play either seated or standing, but there’s no movement to worry about.
+It’s about as comfortable as VR can get.
 There are four different types of critter, each with a special power like sprinting, digging tunnels, generating shields or building bridges.
 A more seasoned team might work to provide cover with shields and bridges while one player burrows beneath them.
 In one particularly proud moment, I crept around the left side of the map while my teammates successfully distracted the enemy on the right.